 The restaurants are listed alphabetically by type.
 Look below the initial restaurant list for fast food restaurants (yes, there are a few!), food trucks, burgers, and coffee shops.

-Here’s the list of restaurants and why they are included:
+Here’s our list of restaurants and why they are included:

 Feast: co-owners James Silk, Meagan Silk, and Richard Knight; their website states “We do not use ANY meat or meat product from factory farmed, intensively raised animals in our restaurant.
 A full list of exactly where your dinner is coming from is posted on the website and on the back of the menu.”
 Among sources listed on the website (as of August 3, 2011): Countryside Farms, Cedar Creek, TX; Bryan Farms, Brenham, TX; Jolie Vue Farms, Brenham, TX; Harrison Hog Farms, Beasley, TX; and Dustin Hoeinghaus, Weimar, TX.